-We have developed a prototype tool called noname implementing our decision procedure.
-The tool is a proof-of-concept showing that automation for $(\alpha, \beta)$ -privacy is achievable and practical.
+We have developed a prototype tool implementing our decision procedure (available with the extended version [23]).
+The tool is a proof-of-concept showing that automation for (α, β) -privacy is achievable and practical.
 The user must provide as input the protocol specification, consisting of the transactions that can be executed, and a bound on the number of transactions to execute.
 For the cryptographic operators, we make available by default primitives for asymmetric encryption/decryption, symmetric encryption/decryption, signatures and pairing (cf. Fig. 1).
 The user can define custom operators with the restriction to constructor/destructor theories (cf. Definition VI.1).
 We have also implemented an interactive running mode (the default is automatic, i.e., exploring of all reachable states) in which the user is prompted whenever there are multiple successor states, so that one can manually explore the symbolic transition system.